StrongJoshua/ProjecTiles/README.txt

 Installation
 -------------------------------------------------
 Run the EXE
-To view scenes in Unity, start with the MainMenu scene
+To view scenes in Unity, start with the MainMenu scene.
+The main game scene is MapGenTest.

 Gameplay Instructions
 -------------------------------------------------